-Introducing solid foods to your 6 month – 8 month old baby Get ready for the fun, the folly and the mess!
+Introducing solid foods to your 6 month – 8 month old baby

 If your 6 month – 8 month old baby is just starting solids at this stage, start slowly, preparing a very small amount of whatever food you have chosen to begin with.
 Nurse or bottle feed your baby first and then offer your little one solids.
 It’s important to remember that baby’s milk continues to be more important than solids at this age – don’t worry when baby won’t eat more than a few bites.